NickCross-79/blog-app/README.txt

     A button to delete a blog post by ID.
     Uses Bootstrap for styling and layout, jQuery for the page visit counter, and Thymeleaf for displaying dynamic data.

-Requirements Met:
-    - A page that users can go to that lists the items created from the form in requirement 1 using Templates/Thymeleaf
-    - There must be an API that returns the number of page hits since the server was online
-    - This api should be called asynchronously every 3 seconds and the results displayed on every page
-    - must take an optional get param to filter the list by an attribute
-    - Aesthetically pleasing website (e.x using css or frameworks)

 ***Blog.html***
 This an HTML page that displays the details of a blog post.